Skip to content

 • Logical Parallelism: The "Stasis Signal" allows logical parallelism in the Graph (multiple branches waiting for different hardware) without violating the physical seriality of the single GPU.

-• Late-Binding Security: Logic never possesses permanent access to tools; it is granted a temporary Mind-Bundle filtered by the user's Sigil at the moment of thought.
+• Late-Binding Security: Logic never possesses permanent access to tools; it is granted a temporary capability grant filtered by the user's Sigil at the moment of thought.

 Negative

-• Resolution Latency: The calculation of the optimal Mind-Bundle adds a small overhead (10-50ms) to the initiation of every step.
+• Resolution Latency: The calculation of the optimal capability grant adds a small overhead (10-50ms) to the initiation of every step.

-• Registry Complexity: Maintaining a synchronized map of providers, capabilities, and hardware states requires robust handling of extension registration edge-cases.
+• Registry Complexity: Maintaining a synchronized map of providers, provider-route policy, and hardware states requires robust handling of extension registration edge-cases.